Online community: Online learning community

-Video "Gaming" and Online Interactions
+Video "gaming" and online interactions

 One of the greatest attractions towards online communities and the role assigned to an online community, is the sense of connection in which users are able to build among other members and associates.
 Thus, it is typical to reference online communities when regarding the 'gaming' universe.
 The online video game industry has embraced the concepts of cooperative and diverse gaming in order to provide players with a sense of community or togetherness.
 Video games have long been seen as a solo endeavor – as a way to escape reality and leave social interaction at the door.
 Yet, online community networks or talk pages have now allowed forms of connection with other users.
 These connections offer forms of aid in the games themselves, as well as an overall collaboration and interaction in the network space.
 For example, a study conducted by Pontus Strimling and Seth Frey found that players would generate their own models of fair "loot" distribution through community interaction if they felt that the model provided by the game itself was insufficient.

 The popularity of competitive the online multiplayer games has now even promoted informal social interaction through the use of the recognized communities.

-Problems With Online Gaming Communities
+Problems with online gaming communities

 As with other online communities, problems do arise when approaching the usages of online communities in the gaming culture, as well as those who are utilizing the spaces for their own agendas.
-"Gaming Culture" offers individuals personal experiences, development of creativity, as well an assemblance of togetherness that potentially resembles formalized social communication techniques.
+"Gaming culture" offers individuals personal experiences, development of creativity, as well an assemblance of togetherness that potentially resembles formalized social communication techniques.
 On the other hand, these communities could also include toxicity, online disinhibition, and cyberbullying.